ArthurFMendes/CustomerSegmentation/README.md

 Each centroid of a cluster is a collection of feature values which define the resulting groups.
 Examining the centroid feature weights can be used to qualitatively interpret what kind of group each cluster represents.

+PCA and K-Means were later combined to create a easy to understand and target audience.
+By understanding the variables that better define each group, it is a lot easier to target the said audiences.

 ## INSIGHTS